Ammaiyappan (film): Production

 Ammaiyappan marked the directorial debut of A. Bhimsingh.
 It was produced by National Pictures, written by M. Karunanidhi, and featured S. S. Rajendran as the male lead, with G. Sakunthala as his love interest.
 Shooting took place at the studios Newtone and Citadel in Chennai (then known as Madras).
 Cinematography was handled by G. Vittal Rao.

 Music

 The music of the film was composed by T. R. Pappa, with lyrics by Karunanidhi, Suratha, M. K. Athmanathan and N. M. Muthukuttan.

 Reception

 Ammaiyappan was released on 24 September 1954.
-Though the film became a breakthrough in the career of Bhimsingh it was an utter failure.
-Writing for The Hindu, film historian Randor Guy praised the "alliterative Tamil dialogue" by Karunanidhi, and the performance of Rajendran.
+The film became a breakthrough in the career of Bhimsingh.
+Writing for The Hindu, historian Randor Guy noted that the film is remembered for "alliterative Tamil dialogue" by Karunanidhi, and the performance of Rajendran.